frontenddogma/web-development-glossary/manuscript/s.md

 Site
 : → Website

+Site isolation
+: A concept from the Chromium project that ensures that pages from different websites are put into different processes, sandboxed and therefore limiting what processes are allowed to do.
+Site isolation also enables to block processes from receiving sensitive data from other websites.

 Site map
 : A list of pages of a website.
 There are three primary kinds of site map: 1) site maps used during the planning of a website by its designers; 2) human-visible listings, typically hierarchical, of the pages on a site; and 3) structured listings (Sitemaps) intended for web crawlers such as search engines.&nbsp;[†](#w-site-map)